-As developed through a mixed-methods consensus protocol, we conducted a comprehensive review of the responses from a series of research training needs surveys, session evaluations from research training workshops, and feedback submitted on completion of e-learning, collected by TGHN from 2017 to 2019.
-We analysed the responses of 7167 participants from across 153 countries.
+As developed through a mixed-methods consensus protocol, we conducted a comprehensive review of the responses from a series of research training needs surveys, session evaluations from research training workshops and feedback submitted on completion of e-learning, collected by TGHN from 2017 to 2019.
+We analysed the responses of 7176 participants from across 153 countries.
 This analysis provided us with a range of research skills topics and subject areas that generated a core list of 98 research-training themes.

 The themes presented were scored by the panel on the basis of two classifications: [a] relevance (should this theme be included?) and [b] clarity of each statement (is it clear what the category or theme reflected?).
 There were 254 members on the Delphi panel for Round 1.
 The panel reached consensus on 43 listed themes to be included in the Essential Research Skills Training Curriculum.
 No consensus was reached for any theme to be outrightly excluded from the proposed framework.
 The remaining 55 themes were re-evaluated in Round 2 (including eight themes indicated as unclear in Round 1) and alongside 10 new themes generated by panellists in Round 1.

 Stakeholder Review Workshop- In December 2020 we conducted a Stakeholder Review Workshop.
 This session brought together a diverse group of stakeholders from across the globe to consider the implications and applicability of the proposed Essential Research Skills Training Curriculum.
 The aim of this workshop was to consider the results of the study, to review the suitability of the theme groupings as an accurate reflection of the content and to evaluate the applicability of the proposed Essential Research Skills Training Curriculum findings to the global research community.
 The workshop polling exercise undertaken during the session showed substantial agreement between the Delphi panel’s ratings and the opinions of the workshop stakeholders.
 This provided support for the acceptability of the proposed curriculum as a global standard for health research training.

 This project has concluded an Essential Research Skills Training Curriculum that is appropriate for all types of health research study and can be implemented in health care settings with little or no previous research experience.
 This robust and comprehensive research and consensus process has determined that if these modules are delivered to a research team then these would cover the fundamental and essential elements required to assure a well-designed, safe, ethical and high-quality study.